-We were all waiting too long for the new movie of Star Wars saga: The Force Awakens.
+We have all waiting too long for the new movie of the Star Wars saga: The Force Awakens.
 And now it’s here and it is breaking all records.
 In the first twelve days of its release, the movie already hit $1bn at the box office.
-This has not be seen since the release of Jurassic World.
+This hasn't been seen since the release of Jurassic World.

 J.J.
 Abrams begins the new trilogy introducing new characters but preserving the taste of the Star Wars Universe.
 Robots are a main component in the saga.
 Just to cite some of them, we have the droid army of Star Wars: The Phantom Menace, or the famous C3PO or R2D2 in all the first six movies.
 R2D2 in fact acts as one of the central characters in many movies, saving the main ones more than a couple of times.